-&lt;sup>3 Regulation (EU) 2017/1129 of the European Parliament and of the Council of 14 June 2017 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, and repealing Directive 2003/71/EC.
+1 Article 2, a) of the Regulation (EU) 2017/1129 of the European Parliament and of the Council of 14 June 2017 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, and repealing Directive 2003/71/EC.

-&lt;sup>4 Article 3, § 1 of the Prospectus Law.

-&lt;sup>5 Law of 11 July 2018 on public offers of investment instruments and the admission of investment instruments to trading on a regulated market.
+2 Article 3, § 1 of the Law of 11 July 2018 on public offers of investment instruments and the admission of investment instruments to trading on a regulated market.
+See communication FSMA_2018_09 on the implementation of the Prospectus Regulation (available only in Dutch and French).